PRACTICAL ADVICE ON INFECTION CONTROL

 LATEX FREE EXAMINATION GLOVES

-When I first joined the Ambulance Service back in 1976 the wearing of rubber gloves was unheard of, you wouldn't believe what we had to put our hands in to but we were protected by a strict code of infection control especially thorough hand washing.
+When I first joined the Ambulance Service back in 1976 the wearing of rubber gloves was unheard of, you wouldn't believe what we had to put our hands in to but we were protected by a strict code of infection control including thorough hand washing.
 However thankfully times move on and in the current climate these gloves are in my view essential.
 They come in different sizes, if in doubt buy them too big, better that way than too small.
 As a guide my hand size is seven and I take a 'large' size.
 As a guide, a man's glove size is the size of his Willie measured in inches and divided by two (yeah - I wish!)

 AUTOSMART G101 CLEANER

 Between 2003 & 2008, in my final role as a career within the Ambulance Service, I was tasked with doing all of the legwork, research and writing of Standard Operating Procedures (SOP's) to introduce a 'Quality Assured' system of ambulance cleaning and equipment preparation.
 G101 is one of the cleaning products we used.
 I asked the rep if G101 killed MRSA and he said he didn't know, but they worked with a team of chemists in the Midlands and he'd put the question to them.
-About two weeks later he came back to inform me that the chemists had grown MRSA cultures in the lab and G101 killed it effectively at what was its current dilution rate of one-to-forty (it looks as if it's now one-to-thirty).
+About two weeks later he came back to inform me that the chemists had grown MRSA cultures in the lab and G101 killed it effectively at what was then its current dilution rate of one-to-forty (it looks as if it's now one-to-thirty).
 To be fair we often used it neat, but when I regularly took swabs to check the systems effectiveness not a thing had survived on any of the ambulance interior surfaces (not surprisingly the main areas of contamination were hand and grab rails, the side handles on the stretcher trolleys, cupboard handles and the floors - remember that the next time you see a brat kid stood or sat in the main section of a supermarket trolley being pushed by Wayne or Waynetta).

 This is what I would be buying if I were back in the UK right now.
 In fact I now regret not having bought a five-litre container to bring with us.
 I would recommend having one spray container of neat G101 for stubborn jobs and one spray bottle with a one-to-twenty solution in it.